cdhorn/ancestry-tools/README_extract.txt

 these in my tree, all associated with a couple databases related to the Netherlands.
 I have not investigated in depth but suspect maybe the collection was reindexed or something else done on Ancestry's side that broke things.

-To provide some frame of reference, at the time I wrote this my tree contained 12,383 people, 1,628 user media items, and 34,472 unique source citation records.

-The extracted directory tree contains 80,941 files and occupies over 15 GB of disk space.